 The Music Tutor Scheme operates under the auspices of the Arawang P&C Association, and with the generous support of the school, to enable students to receive private lessons from professional qualified teachers during school hours.
 A volunteer Committee oversees operation of the Scheme—managing waiting lists and enrolments, collecting P&C administrative fees from tutors ($5 per student per month), promoting the Scheme through newsletters and other channels, and organising the annual concert.
 Committee meetings are generally held once per term.
-This year’s Committee is: Andrew Woolf (convenor), Sally Allen (Secretary), Alicia Walsh (Treasurer), Lynn Jones and Linda Leer.
-Additional members are most welcome—please get in touch if you’re able to contribute.
+The current Committee is: Andrew Woolf (convenor), Sally Allen (Secretary), Alicia Walsh (Treasurer), Lynn Jones.

 If you are interested in enrolling your child in the Music Tutor Scheme, please click on the following link to download the Music Tutor Scheme Parent Agreement which contains more detailed information, terms and conditions and an application form.
 There is usually a small waiting list for lessons and completion of the parent agreement is required before students can go on the waiting list.

-Click here for an application form Parent Agreement 2018 - Music Tutor Scheme.docx(99kb)
+Click here for an application form: 2021 Parent Agreement

 Our MTS Tutors

 A short introduction to our MTS tutors is below.
 We’re fortunate to have such a dedicated and high calibre team.

 Jackie has been teaching at Arawang since 2005.
 She holds a Licentiate Teacher’s Diploma with the Australian Guild of Music.
 She caters for a wide range of learning styles, believes in developing the student’s musical potential and is well qualified to take students through the examination process.
 She communicates effectively with children and encourages each student to cultivate a love and enthusiasm for music.